Name proxies "immutable" and "mutable"

 Some features also supported by the VM:

 For enhanced reliability, Viua assembler provides a built-in static analyser that is able to detect most common errors related to register manipulation at compile time (type mismatches, invalid register access).
 It provides traced errors whenever possible, i.e. when it detects an error and is able to trace execution path that would trigger it, a sequence of instructions (with source code locations) leading to the detected error is presented to the user instead of a single offending instruction.

 Viua VM is an alpha-stage software.

 Even though great care is taken not to introduce bugs during development, it is inevitable that some will make their way into the codebase.
 Viua in its current state is not production ready; bytecode definition and format will be altered, opcodes may be removed and added without deprecation warning, and various external and internal APIs may change without prior notice.

 Suitable announcements will be made when the VM reaches beta, RC and release stages.

 The way Viua works has mostly been influenced by C++ (static and dynamic method dispatch, move semantics), and Erlang (message passing, indepenedent VM-based lightweight processes as units of concurrency).

 Viua can be programmed in an assembly-like language which must be compiled into bytecode.
 A typical session is shown below (assuming current working directory is the local clone of Viua repository):

-Please read CONTRIBUTING.markdown for details on development setup, and the process for submitting pull requests, bug reports, and feature suggestions.
+Please read CONTRIBUTING.markdown for details on development setup, and the process for submitting patches, bug reports, and feature suggestions.

 The code is licensed under GNU GPL v3.